bredamatt/cardano-notes/revealjs/Governance/governance.md

 Inactive proposals are eventually archived.
 The definition of inactive is unclear.

-### Treasury funding
+#### Voltaire periods

+In the Voltaire period, the number of rounds is simplified to:

+- Pre-voting phase,
+- Voting phase,
+- Post-voting phase,

+Hence it is clear that there are some differences between the two.
+It seems additional focus has been placed on review and QA in Catalyst, potentially due to the fact that it is not as secure as Voltaire would be, but this is not easy to say from the sources we have available to us.

+### The treasury system

 As mentioned, Cardano uses a treasury-model for collective decision making purposes.
-This means that the community decides via some process, how to use the funds in the treasury primarily.
-The exact way this happens in Voltaire will become more clear with time.
+This means that the community collectively decies how to use the funds in the treasury to fund project proposals.

-Even if Voltaire will be the first release of the implementation of Cardano's governance paper, it does not necessarily mean there exists no treasury, and collective decision making today.
-In fact, the treasury is already live, but we are uncertain as to the extent to which it is implemented  according to the security principles outlined in the theoretical/academic paper.
+Currently, even if Voltaire is still WIP, the treasury is live.
 According to Catalyst, Cardano's treasury system is on Funding round 9 (usually listed as FUND9).
 The data surrounding the treasury, and its overall funding history, is relatively transparent, but not necessarily easy to understand in relation to the documentation that exists.
 The data is generally shared through a shared Google Doc, which is publicly readable, but terminology is defined across various information sources making it not that straightforward to understand what the numbers mean.
-See for example: ["treasury-exceeded-900-million-ada-held"](https://cardanofeed.com/cardano-treasury-exceeded-900-million-ada-held-here-s-what-they-spend-it-on-84369.html).
+See for example: ["Catalyst announcement"](https://iohk.io/en/blog/posts/2020/09/16/project-catalyst-introducing-our-first-public-fund-for-cardano-community-innovation/).

 As mentioned, Cardano uses a treasury system to govern the evolution of the protocol, however Cardano was not the first platform to do so (the Dash governance system invented the treasury model in the blockchain space apparently).
 In a treasury system, the collective decides upon where funding is allocated.
 That being said, the funds have to arrive from somewhere, hence there exists a set of funding mechanisms to make the governance system sustainable.

-#### Funding mechanisms
+#### Cardano treasury funding mechanisms

 In the Cardano governance system, the treasury is funded in three different ways: